transloadit/uppy/website/src/docs/dragdrop.md

 })
 ```

 > Note that certain [restrictions set in Uppy’s main options](/docs/uppy#restrictions), namely `maxNumberOfFiles` and `allowedFileTypes`, affect the system file picker dialog.
-If `maxNumberOfFiles: 1`, users will only be able to select one file, and `allowedFileTypes: ['image/*, .jpg']` means only image or files with `.jpg` extension will be selectable.
+If `maxNumberOfFiles: 1`, users will only be able to select one file, and `allowedFileTypes: ['video/*', '.gif']` means only videos or gifs (files with `.gif` extension) will be selectable.

 ### `target: null`